 Both films were cut down rather severely compared to the original concepts, and they suffer (perhaps because of that) from an unrhythmic, somewhat awkward feel in early parts.
 Although far from uniformly mediocre, it is conceivable that these rocky beginnings (45 minutes for The Last Airbender, 30 minutes for After Earth) might have caused audiences (and not a few critics) to give up on the films and thus unable to fully appreciate them when they fully hit their stride.

 Both received extremely hostile reviews (here and here, although this was par for the course at this stage) and are his only works with the ignominy of having a current IMDb score down in the fours (4.2 and 4.9).
 They are both considered flops, although world-wide they earned 319 million (131 domestic and 187 foreign) and 243 million (60 domestic and 183 foreign) respectively.
-Although with heavy promotion added in, they must have made some profit.
+Although with heavy promotion added in, the financial result cannot have been that bad.
 But it must have been very disappointing for a major star like Smith to have earned so little in the US.
 (All of the figures in this paragraph are from www.boxofficemojo.com.
 Figures per film and their detailed background can easily be accessed via this link.)

 There are many other links, however.
 Both are in Cinemascope, which until the advent of Split had only been used in Unbreakable.
 The presence of explanatory voice-overs is another first: in The Last Airbender the purpose is to paper over cut scenes, in After Earth it is only present in the beginning when the protagonist is filling us in on the background to the state of humankind a thousand years into the future.